edwarddistel/book-notes/books/the-better-angels-of-our-nature.md

 It turns out the frequency of war when measured with their magnitudes over time follows a **power-law distribution** (the name comes from the fact that when you put away the logarithms and go back to the original numbers the probability of an entity showing up in the data is proportional to the size of that entity raised to some power plus a constant).
 In this case the power is -1.5, which means that with every tenfold jump in the death toll of a war you can expect to find about a third as many of them.

 ![Power-law distribution of wars](../img/better-angels-03.jpg)

+Since wars follow a power-law distribution there are certain properties we can ascribe to them (p.
+215):

+- There is no finite mean aka no "typical war"
+- It's scale-free; if you zoom in on any point the distribution looks the same
+- They have "thick tails", aka extreme values are **extremely unlikely but not astronomically uniikely**